xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 **First Way**

-[CreateProcessWithTokenW function - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createprocesswithtokenw) can be used to new process through the stolen token.
+[CreateProcessWithTokenW](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createprocesswithtokenw) can be used to new process through the stolen token.

 CreateProcessWithTokenW takes 9 arguments